alekswael/assignment4-self-assigned-project/README.md

 ---
 ## About the project
 This repo contains code for conducting image classification on a dataset of fruit images.
-Two models are fit to the data, a simple sequential model and a large retrained CNN model (VGG16).
-The project demonstrates the
+Two models are fit to the data; a simple sequential model which is akin to multiclass logistic regression, and a large pretrained CNN model (VGG16).
+The project demonstrates why some tasks are best solved using lower complexity models, as is the case for this project.

 ### Data
 The dataset used for the project is the [Fruit Classification](https://www.kaggle.com/datasets/sshikamaru/fruit-recognition) dataset from Kaggle.
 This dataset consists of 22495 images of fruits across 33 classes (fruit types).
 Images are 100x100 resolution and masked to isolate the fruits.
-The samples in each class appear to be quite heterogenous in this dataset, so a high accuracy score is expected when classifying the images.
+The samples in each class appear to be quite heterogeneous in this dataset, so a high accuracy score is expected when classifying the images.
 The data is pre-split into a train and test set, but since the test set doesn't have labels, the training data was furhter split into a training (80%, 11787 images), validation (20%, 3361 images) and test split (10%, 1706 images) with the `split-folders` package for Python.

 Below are examples from each class of fruit:
 ![classes](extra/examples.png)